-The key to understanding alkaline water is knowing about pH levels, which are known to be a measure of acidity or alkalinity of water-soluble substance.
+The key to understanding alkaline water is knowing about pH levels, which are known to be a measure of acidity or alkalinity of a water-soluble substance.
 A pH value is any number from one to 14, with 7 as the neutral point.
 Numbers below seven are considered acidic, while numbers above seven are considered alkaline.
 Regular tap water’s pH is somewhere between 6.5-7.
 Pure water has a pH of 7 and is considered neutral because it has neither acidic nor basic qualities.
 But alkaline water takes “pure” water one step further — pushing its pH to be closer to 8-10.

 What Are The Benefits?

-The idea behind it is that what we consume — refined sugars, processed foods, meats — cause the body to produce more acid, which is also known as the culprit behind many inflammatory conditions in the body.
+The idea behind it is that what we consume — refined sugars, processed foods, meats — causes the body to produce more acid, which is also known as the culprit behind many inflammatory conditions in the body.
 For example, bone loss, cancer, acid reflux, blood pressure.
 Researchers say the body functions best when the pH level is slightly alkaline, so drinking alkaline water helps neutralize acidity levels and maintain proper pH.

 “Chronic inflammatory conditions create more acidic conditions in the human body,” says Essentia’s Director of Clinical and Scientific Research, Ralph E. Holsworth, Jr., D.O.
 “From my clinical perspective, we are able to rehydrate patients and allow the cellular and interstitial fluids to remove free radicals and oxidized products of metabolism.
 Proper intracellular hydration allows the human body to ‘self-clean’ in a process called autophagy.”
 A study published in the Journal of the International Society of Sports Nutrition measured how well leading bottled waters and alkaline water bottles, like Essentia, rehydrated participants after moderate exercise, and found that hydrating with alkaline water was more effective.

 “The common denominator of health revolves around maintaining intracellular hydration and topping off the ‘tank’ or circulatory system with water,” adds Holsworth.
 “This proper hydration assists oxygenation and perfusion of peripheral organelles, mitochondria, cells, tissues and organs to collectively maintain homeostasis.”
-All in all, hydration is perhaps the most important goal for anyone who’s health-conscious, since it assists in the body’s innate ability to rid itself of cellular debris, free radicals, and cross-linked proteins.
+All in all, hydration is perhaps the most important goal for anyone who’s health-conscious, since it assists in the body’s innate ability to rid itself of cellular debris, free radicals and cross-linked proteins.
 Alkaline water can help achieve this better by neutralizing acidity in the body.

 But can water be too alkaline?
 According to Holsworth, yes, it can.
 “The Japanese Ministry of Health, Labour and Welfare electrolyzed-reduced water to be potable between the pH of 8 and 10.
-They advise against drinking alkaline water above pH of 10.”
+They advise against drinking alkaline water above a pH of 10.”
 Drinking water that is too alkaline can have a negative effect, as your body still needs acidity in order to breakdown food and nutrients.
 Overall, water with a very low or very high pH can be a sign of chemical or heavy metal toxicity.

 What Are The Different Types of Alkaline Water Out There?